KareemDabbour/dotk_interpreter/README.md

 ## Variable Declarations

-Float, Int, String and Boolean variables can be declared by using the key word `var`.
+Float, Int, String, Array and Boolean variables can be declared by using the key word `var`.

 The following code is an example of how to declare an int var `x`: